erininabox/final-project-soft-pitch/README.md

 * **Friday, September 17th, 2021** - **"Soft Pitch"** due!
 Clear your idea by presenting your preliminary planning materials and app idea to the instructors!

+* **Monday, September 20th, 2021** - **"Hard Pitch"** due!
+For your hard pitch, we'll have you put together a full detailed plan, including your project scope, full user stories, wireframes, ERD, and a feasability study if applicable.

 * **9:30am, Monday, September 27th, 2021** - Project Presentations!